ministryofjustice/data-and-analytics-engineering/src/content/blog/posts/github-one-stop-shop.md

 GitHub uses a variant of Markdown called [GitHub Flavored Markdown](https://docs.github.com/en/contributing/writing-for-github-docs/using-markdown-and-liquid-in-github-docs).
 It also uses [Liquid](https://shopify.github.io/liquid/basics/introduction/) syntax to expand the functionality, for example, to provide accessible tables and chunks of reusable content.
 However, the [basics](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax) should suffice for most needs.

-You can convert your documentation into a website, using static site generators such as [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/), and host it on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), GitHub's static site hosting service.
-Documentation websites are probably more relevant for external-facing documentation.
-This blog and our [tech radar](https://moj-analytical-services.github.io/data-and-analytics-engineering-tech-radar/) are both hosted on GitHub pages.

 Whilst it's recommended for documentation to go through the same review process as code, it can sometimes feel onerous.
 You can modify the [codeowners](https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/about-code-owners) to skip the approval process for changes to the `/docs` folder.
 You can also modify [GitHub workflows](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#onpull_requestpull_request_targetbranchesbranches-ignore) to skip the workflow, which is useful in the case of long-running tests.

 A few things to note about structuring the `/docs` folder:

 1. With a monorepo layout, you can split off into multiple `/docs` folders at the root of each sub-folder, but this can make it more complex to manage and navigate.
 2. With a multi-repo approach, you can use the core repository or create a specific documentation repository for storing team or application-level documentation.
-You can't combine code and documentation changes made against different repositories in a single pull request but you can still link them via a task list.
+You can't combine code and documentation changes made against different repositories in a single pull request, but you can still link them via a task list.

+### Publishing your documentation

+You can convert your documentation into a website using [static site generators](https://en.wikipedia.org/wiki/Static_site_generator) and host it on [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages), GitHub's static site hosting service.
+For instance, this blog is hosted on GitHub Pages and generated using an [Eleventy plugin](https://x-govuk.github.io/govuk-eleventy-plugin/).
+GitHub Pages isn't limited to hosting documentation; we also use it to publish our [tech radar](https://moj-analytical-services.github.io/data-and-analytics-engineering-tech-radar/).

 ### Documentation about your approach